Saakaarb/Reinforcement-Learning-For-Finance/Options_pricing/README.md

 **longstaff_schwartz.py**

-UNDERGOING debugging: Implementation of the longstaff_schwartz algorithm for the above problem.
+Implementation of the longstaff_schwartz algorithm for the above problem.
 Features described in slides are used.
+The printed output corresponds to Payoff of exercise, and the expected payoff of not exercising for the current time step.
+Values corroborated by previous problem.